DeSpread/snapshot-helper/README.md

 Snapshot Helper is a utility designed to assist with managing and creating snapshots in a streamlined way.
 The tool is written in Kotlin and uses Docker for containerization, making it easy to deploy and use in various environments.

+## Important Note
+Files larger than 10GB are not recommended for upload due to performance considerations.
+Processing such large files may result in slower performance and increased resource usage.
+If you need to upload a file larger than 10GB, we recommend the projects below.
+- Goofys
+- S3FS-FUSE
+- RClone
+- ObjectiveFS

 ## Features
 - Automates snapshot creation
 - Docker container support